hmhuy2000/SIM-RL/README.md

     ```

-1. To re-train the relaxed constraint expert from scratch, we train PPO-Lagrangian with a higher cost limit C_max = 25.0.
+1. To re-train the relaxed constraint expert from scratch, we train PPO-Lagrangian with a higher cost limit C_max = 28.0.
 For example, to train relaxed-constraint expert in SafetyPointPush1-v0:
     ```
     ./Scripts/run_train_PPO_lag.sh
     ```
     More over, we save our weight as following format: "(value)-(satisfaction_rate)-(mean_return)-(mean_cost).pth".
-    Select the highest (value) as the relaxed expert for SIM training as well as mean_return fpr min_good.
+    Select the highest (value) as the relaxed expert for SIM training as well as mean_return for min_good hyper-parameter.

 ## Directory Structure
 ```